• Skip to primary navigation

 • 📖 Recipe

-I LOVE Thai food and this delicious Thai curry chicken zoodle soup is no exception.
-This soup is light, warming, spicy and SO darn flavorful.
-It is made with juicy chicken thighs, loaded with veggies and contains all my favorite Thai flavors like coconut milk, Thai chilis, chili paste and green curry paste.
-It is truly the perfect union of healthy and phenomenally delish.
+I love Thai food and this delicious Red Curry Chicken soup is no exception.
+This soup is light, full of warm spices, and SO darn flavorful.
+It is made with juicy chicken thighs, loaded with veggies and contains all my favorite Thai flavors like coconut milk and red curry paste.
+It is truly the perfect union of healthy and phenomenally delicious.

-• Nutrient dense.
-This soup is loaded with veggies!
-It is a great source of beta-carotene and potassium, along with other vitamins and minerals.
+✔ Nourishing & Nutrient Dense – This soup is loaded with veggies and healthy ingredients!
+It is a great source of beta-carotene and potassium, along with other vitamins and minerals, and contains beneficial amino acids like glycine, proline, glutamine, and arginine, thanks to the bone broth.

 Ingredients